DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 >
 > ***Relationships.*** Dmitri, a secret **werewolf**, is the husband of Baroness Anna Krezkova, the brother of the **werewolf** cleric of Mother Night Zuleika Toranescu, the father of Kala and Ilya Krezkov, and the burgomaster of the village of Krezk.

-The village of Krezk is as described in <span class="citation">S3.
-Village of Krezk (p.
+The village of Krezk is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#S3VillageofKrezk">S3.
+Village of Krezk</a> (p.
 145)</span>.
-Once the players are within the village walls, Baron Krezkov is glad to share any or all of the information provided in <span class="citation">Krezk Lore (p.
+Once the players are within the village walls, Baron Krezkov is glad to share any or all of the information provided in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-village-of-krezk#KrezkLore">Krezk Lore</a> (p.
 146)</span>, but with the following changes:

 * Dmitri's sole two children are the thirteen-year-old Ilya and the eight-year-old Kala.
 Ilya recently went missing after a werewolf attack.
 * The Abbot doesn't demand tribute in the form of wine.
 Additionally, while many believe the Abbot is Strahd or one of Strahd's servants, Dmitri's late grandfather once spoke of a time when the Abbot was kind and compassionate, and cared for the sick and suffering of Barovia.
 (Dmitri isn't sure whether he believes this or not.)